TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-directmethodfail.md

 ## **Recommended Steps**

-* Run the troubleshooting tool on your IoT Edge device to check that the device can connect to IoT Hub.
+* Run the troubleshooting tool on your IoT Edge device to check that the device can connect to IoT Hub:

   * On Linux devices: `sudo iotedge check --verbose`
   * On Windows devices: `iotedge check --verbose`

-* If your IoT Edge device is not running the latest version, upgrade to version 1.0.7-1 or newer to take advantage of an SDK fix for intermittent connectivity issues.
+* If your IoT Edge device is not running the latest version, upgrade to version 1.0.7-1 or newer to take advantage of an SDK fix for intermittent connectivity issues

 ## **Recommended Documents**